The Resident Evil Movies You Need to See Before the Netflix Series

 Chris Redfield is back, and this time he’s tracking down Glenn Arias, a former CIA agent who now works in the black market and is wanted by Interpol and the FBI.

-In addition to host zombies and parasites, this installment presents an entirely new threat: the A-virus.
+In addition to host zombies and parasites, this installment introduces an entirely new threat: the A-virus.

 The film can be purchased, or rented, through digital platforms.